jcburley/joker/README.md

 user=>
 ```

+Note the second input argument, which is type `FileMode` (in the same package).

 A Go program may perform an implicit conversion via e.g. `os.Chmod("sample.txt", 0644)`, in that `0644` is an untyped numeric constant.
 Such a constant defaults to `int`, but in this case it is implicitly converted to `uint32`, the underlying type of `go/std/os.FileMode`.
 Implicit conversion also works for an expression with only numeric-constant operands.

 However, there's no implicit conversion when one or more _variables_ (even `const` "variables") are involved in the expression.
-So, given `const i int = 644`, the Go compiler rejects `os.Chmod("sample.txt", i)` with:
+So, given `const i int = 0644`, the Go compiler rejects `os.Chmod("sample.txt", i)` with:

 ```
 ./chmod.go:7:11: cannot use i (type int) as type os.FileMode in argument to os.Chmod
 ```

 While this appears to discourage declaring a constant once in a package and then using it, instead of the constant itself, throughout the program, it does solve some thorny issues, as described in [this Go Blog post](https://blog.golang.org/constants).
-Further, one can work around it fairly easily by explicitly converting to the required type: `os.Chmod("sample.txt", os.FileMode(i)`.
+Further, one can work around it fairly easily by explicitly converting to the required type: `os.Chmod("sample.txt", os.FileMode(i))`.
+(That's awkward, but at least one needn't always specify e.g. `os.FileMode(0644)` when specifying a literal constant, as is the case in some strongly-typed languages.)

 Joker offers similar implicit conversion, but (in accordance with the relatively laid-back type checking provided by Clojure) supports it regardless of whether the expression is constructed entirely out of constants.
 E.g.: